marcohefti/request-network-api-client-php/docs/PUBLISHING.md

 - Treat `0.x` as feature-bearing: minor (`0.minor`) can contain breaking changes, patch (`0.x.patch`) is reserved for backward-compatible fixes.
 - Reserve `1.0.0` for the first stable GA release; from that point onward, follow strict SemVer (breaking changes require a major bump).

-## Repository Split (post-monorepo)
+## Repository Setup
-- [ ] Use `git subtree split` or `git filter-repo` to extract `packages/request-network-api-client-php` into a standalone repository.
+- [x] Repository is standalone at `git@github.com:marcohefti/request-network-api-client-php.git`.
-- [ ] Configure CI in the public repo to run composer install, PHPUnit, PHPStan, and any codegen/validation scripts.
+- [x] CI configured to run composer install, PHPUnit, PHPStan, and codegen/validation scripts.
-- [ ] Add `@marcohefti/request-network-api-contracts` as a Node dependency (git tag or registry package) so `composer update:spec` continues working outside the monorepo.
+- [x] `@marcohefti/request-network-api-contracts` available as an npm package so `composer update:spec` works.
-- [ ] Add Packagist hook (or GitHub Actions workflow) to publish on tagged releases.
+- [x] Packagist hook configured to publish on tagged releases.
-- [ ] Mirror docs (README, architecture) in the public repo.
+- [x] Docs (README, architecture) are in the repository.

 ## Publishing Steps
 1. Bump the version in `composer.json` (following semver).